element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `expire_caches` (boolean): Controls whether cache entries are evicted after a specified time period.
 Set to false to disable this feature.
 Note that never expiring caches may result in excessive memory usage.
 Defaults to `true`.

-* `cache_entry_ttl` (string): If `expire_caches` is enabled, this flag controls how long an entry can be in a cache without having been accessed before being evicted.
+* `cache_entry_ttl` (duration): If `expire_caches` is enabled, this flag controls how long an entry can be in a cache without having been accessed before being evicted.
 Defaults to `"30m"`.

-* `sync_response_cache_duration` (string): Controls how long the results of a /sync request are cached for after a successful response is returned.
+* `sync_response_cache_duration` (duration): Controls how long the results of a /sync request are cached for after a successful response is returned.
 A higher duration can help clients with intermittent connections, at the cost of higher memory usage.
 A value of zero means that sync responses are not cached.

   *Changed in Synapse 1.62.0*: The default was changed from 0 to 2m.